BBVA Legal Mortgage Moratorium

 - In the event of a work stoppage by self-employed workers: certificate issued by the State Tax Administration Agency (AEAT) or by the competent body of the Autonomous Community, where applicable, on the statement of work stoppage declared by the applicant.

-Documents from the individuals living in the property:
+Documents that can be used to verify the number of individuals living in the property:

 - Family book or document certifying the registration as a civil partner.